-Nurse Practitioner Kelsey Montana MSN, APRN, FNP-C., joined Rockford Spine Center in November of 2020.
+Nurse Practitioner Kelsey Montana MSN, APRN, FNP-C., joined The Spine Center at OrthoIllinois in November of 2020.
 She works closely with our other nurse practitioner, Angie Johnson, APRN, to provide comprehensive evaluations and individualized patient treatment plans.

 Kelsey is a board-certified Family Nurse Practitioner.
 She earned her bachelor’s degree in nursing from OSF Saint Anthony’s College of Nursing in Rockford, Illinois and a master’s degree in nursing from Grand Canyon University in Phoenix, Arizona.
 Kelsey is a member of the American Association of Nurse Practitioners and Sigma Theta Tau International Honor Society of Nursing.

-Prior to joining Rockford Spine Center, Kelsey first started her nursing career as an assistant and then transitioned to a registered nurse working for OSF Saint Anthony’s on the orthopedic surgical inpatient unit and the Neurotrauma Intensive Care Unit for 5 years.
+Prior to joining The Spine Center at OrthoIllinois, Kelsey first started her nursing career as an assistant and then transitioned to a registered nurse working for OSF Saint Anthony’s on the orthopedic surgical inpatient unit and the Neurotrauma Intensive Care Unit for 5 years.
 Kelsey then moved to Arizona to further her nursing education and worked at Banner University Medical Center in the inpatient Neurological Intensive Care unit for 4 years prior to moving back to the Rockford area.

 Kelsey has always enjoyed helping her community and advocating for her patients.
 She knew she wanted to specialize in orthopedic spine after many years of caring for the orthopedic population in acute care.
 She chose this career because she understands the importance of helping her patients improve their quality of life.